 Community Care Grants and Crisis Loans

-Community Care Grants and Crisis Loans were abolished on 1 April 2013.
-They have been replaced by support provided by your local authority in England and the devolved administrations in Scotland and Wales.
+Community Care Grants and Crisis Loans have been replaced with support provided by your local authority in England and the devolved administrations in Scotland and Wales.

 Find out more about Budgeting Advances on the Citizens Advice website.